Frequently Asked Questions

 How many graduates of the Recording Industry program gain employment after completing their degree?

-It is difficult to keep tabs on all graduates of the program, but as we can estimate, approximately 70 percent of all graduates of the program are working in some area of the music or other audio production dissemination industry.
+It is difficult to keep tabs on all graduates of the program, but it can be estimated that approximately 70 percent of all graduates of the program are working in some area of the music or other audio production dissemination industry.

 Does the Department of Recording Industry offer a program that helps graduates get jobs?

-While we do not have a placement program within the department, the university does have a placement office and does offer assistance for graduates of the program.
-Also, we offer professional internships which, although not required for graduation, are stressed in their importance at providing students with invaluable professional experience and contact (networking) possibilities.
+While we do not have a placement program within the department, the university does have a placement office and does offer assistance for graduates of the program utilizing such programs as Handshake and Career Shift.
+We also offer professional internships which, although not required for graduation, are stressed in their importance at providing students with invaluable professional experience and contact (networking) possibilities.

 What is your internship program like?

-The internship program, while not required in the Department of Recording Industry, is nevertheless stressed.
+The internship program is available to Juniors and Seniors and while not required in the Department of Recording Industry, it is highly encouraged.
 We view it as an excellent way for students in the program to "get their feet wet" in the working, professional environment of the recording industry.
 Most internships are not paid, but students do receive credit for the work they put in.
 Internships provided by the department are offered worldwide and cover all aspects of the music industry.
 We are constantly amazed at how many of the interns are getting hired (part-time and full-time) toward the end of their internship.
 Some of the employers are converting the internships to "paid" in the hopes of keeping the intern a second semester.
 We'd like to say that our students are well prepared as far as the music business is concerned.
 Our interns seem to view the internship as a privilege rather than a requirement.
 Since 1993 we have averaged 123 interns per year in the Music Business emphasis and 58 per year in Audio Production & Technology emphasis.